 - Top topics to study for the WSET 2 exam

-- Uncork your potential with Brainscape's WSET 2 flashcards
+- Uncork your potential with digital flashcards

-3 Important study tips for the WSET 2
+3 Important Study Tips for the WSET 2

 Knowing how to approach your studies is equally as important as knowing what's in the WSET 2 exam.
 So before we guide you through the topics you need to know, here are three essential study tips.

-Tip 1: Start studying early
+Tip 1: Start Studying Early

 The best approach is to learn from day one and spread the material out over the duration of your course.
-For advice on how to do this, check out Brainscape’s ultimate guide on how to prep for the WSET Level 2 wine exam more efficiently.

 Tip 2: Review the relevant material before class